 For Christian related reasons, I am not on social media and as a result I have no online profile.
 I do however keep an online journal (autobiography) here.

 If I order a link, download the file and later loose the file, can I make another free download again?

-I work from home and therefore have a fair flexibility and thus I can generally serve from 06:00 AM to 22:00 PM (GMT+2) in between personal commitments (which includes this).
+I work from home and therefore have a fair flexibility and thus I can generally serve from 06:00 AM to 20:00 PM (GMT+2) in between personal commitments (which includes this).

 Most of the ROM files are extracted from working devices either by myself or other mobile phone technicians who then shares them with me at a price (or swap).
 For others, I do hardware matching and then try to have the file tested from there.

 Disclaimer (as a Christian): Several of these backup ROMs come preloaded with applications (user or system), presets, etc that may be partly compromised or entirely reprobate, in light of Christian ethics.
 Sharing ROM files that are thus preloaded never suggest endorsement on my part for as many such apps.
 Device owners are to keep, disable or remove such apps at their own discretion.
 And yes whenever practical, I aim to remove or replace as many such apps.

 Either than this, my intervention is solely to offer core mobile computing platform maintenance – without assuming (whether direct or implied) responsibility on what computing applications device owners execute thereon thereafter.
 A fuller account is available on the diary entry here.